ilias404/ISO-27001-Aligned-AI-SOC/README.md

 ```

 ### 6.4 Core Orchestration Stack Provisioning
-On the dedicated Ubuntu SOC infrastructure node, install the Docker and Docker Compose runtimes, then spin up the containerized stack:
+On the dedicated Ubuntu Live Server infrastructure node, install the Docker and Docker Compose runtimes, then spin up the containerized stack:

 ```bash
 # Docker Installation